loda-lang/loda-programs/programs/oeis/list2.md

 * [A221130](http://oeis.org/A221130) ([L06 program](A221130.asm)): a(n) = 2^(2*n - 1) + n.
 * [A221151](http://oeis.org/A221151) ([L21 program](A221151.asm)): The generalized Fibonacci word f^[4].
 * [A221152](http://oeis.org/A221152) ([L15 program](A221152.asm)): The generalized Fibonacci word f^[5].
+* [A221414](http://oeis.org/A221414) ([L81 program](A221414.asm)): Number of nX3 arrays of occupancy after each element stays put or moves to some horizontal or antidiagonal neighbor, with every occupancy equal to zero or two
 * [A221464](http://oeis.org/A221464) ([L14 program](A221464.asm)): Number of 0..n arrays of length 5 with each element unequal to at least one neighbor, starting with 0.
 * [A221465](http://oeis.org/A221465) ([L55 program](A221465.asm)): Number of 0..n arrays of length 6 with each element unequal to at least one neighbor, starting with 0.
 * [A221466](http://oeis.org/A221466) ([L67 program](A221466.asm)): Number of 0..n arrays of length 7 with each element unequal to at least one neighbor, starting with 0.